gardener/external-dns-management/README.md

     Their meaning is explained by their corresponding command line options in section [Using the DNS controller manager](#using-the-dns-controller-manager)

     By default, the DNS controller looks for custom resources in all namespaces.
-The choosen namespace is only relevant for the deployment itself.
+The chosen namespace is only relevant for the deployment itself.

     You may need to install [VerticalPodAutoscaler CRDs](https://raw.githubusercontent.com/kubernetes/autoscaler/master/vertical-pod-autoscaler/deploy/vpa-v1-crd-gen.yaml)